 We are naive if we think that the licensee of a television station that is worth millions of dollars will taken [sic] any chances on falling below our numerical floor.
 If by meeting or exceeding these numbers he is practically assured of license renewal, there can be no doubt as to the course he will follow.
-By meeting these require-ments, he will have precluded the possibility of the public being in a position to have a meaningful impact on his performance.
+By meeting these requirements, he will have precluded the possibility of the public being in a position to have a meaningful impact on his performance.

-position to have a meaningful impact on his performance.
 Notice of Inquiry, supra note 40, at 53: 437.